 A light-hearted booing came from the other and again before Thomas could speak for himself, Ruth leaned in to kiss him on the cheek and spun the bottle.
 This time, to his horror, the bottle ended up pointing at Thomas.
 Everyone once again oohed, only with more enthusiasm to try spur him into the mood and Ruth, with a twinkle in her eye, announced.

 “Come on then, a secret the everyone knows.”

 Thomas looked into his glass and took another long sip and said.

 The jeering suddenly stopped and everyone else looked at each other searching for reasons to argue with him.
 It was just to obvious an answer to be fun, but none of them could find in the faces of their friends a reason to make him try again.
 And for a third time in under ten minutes, Thomas finished his glass and a third time refilled it.
 His head swum a little in the wine but he still felt enough in control of himself to manage and waited to see if he’d get away with his prepared answer.
 Eventually to his great disappointment, Ruth said plainly.

-Her voice lost what was left of its playfulness and she shot a pleading glacne at her friends.
+Her voice lost what was left of its playfulness and she shot a pleading glance at her friends.

-“I promise it’s more fun if you actually join in.
-Not everything has to be serious, all the time.
+“I promise it’s more fun if you just join in.
+Not everything has to be so serious, all the time.
 Please.”

 Thomas took a sip of wine, breathed a deep sigh and without looking up said.